REST API Part 1

 RestRequest req = RestContext.request;

-String arr = req.requestBody.toString();
+String str = req.requestBody.tostring();

 }